About this listing

 3. If you turn on the light in the hot tub, please remember to turn it off when you leave, by dimming it down to zero.

-5. ALWAYS PUT COVER ON WHEN YOU ARE NOT IN THE TUB, and latch the black clips so it doesn’t blow off.
+4. ALWAYS REPLACE COVER WHEN YOU ARE NOT IN THE TUB, and latch the black clips so it doesn’t blow off.

-6. Children using the hot tub must be supervised by an adult at all times.
+6. MINORS using the hot tub must be supervised by an adult at all times.

 8. If it’s too dark in the area by the hot tub, turn on the lights in the greenhouse and the area will be illuminated.
-Green house light switch is marked, on the wall in the piano room.
+Greenhouse light switch is on the wall in the piano room.
 The switch for the outdoor light by the greenhouse Dutch door is next to that door.

 * To use the television in the den:

 2. The grey Pioneer remote controls surround-sound volume.
-It is marked “volume only”.
+Use only “up”, “down” and “mute” on that remote.

-3. Use the Xfinity/Comcast Remote to change channels, view TV Guide, and access On Demand.
+3. Use the Comcast Remote to change channels, view TV Guide, and access On Demand.
 We have Showtime and HBO for your enjoyment, as well as scores of other channels.